 My name is Matt and I’m a skeptic living in the southern United States.
 I come from an evangelical Christian family and I’m the first in my family to completely reject religion.

 The first crack in my shell of faith appeared when I read Atlas Shrugged.
 It took me about two years to go from enthusiastic believer to disillusioned non-believer.
 I’ll explain this process in future posts, as well.
-When I first told my family I was no longer a Christian, I identified as an agnostic.
-Later I embraced the term atheist (specifically, agnostic atheist).
+When I first told my family I was no longer a Christian, I identified as agnostic.
+Later, I embraced the term atheist (specifically, agnostic atheist).

 - 9/11 was an inside job.